Fernando Alonso Net Worth: His Career Highlights, Brand Deals And More

 After the conclusion of the 2018 Formula One World Championship, Alonso decided to take a break from F1 and competed in other racing categories.
 By the time of his initial retirement, the champion had secured 32 Formula One victories and achieved 22 pole positions.

 During his F1 sabbatical, Alonso had quite a successful stint.
 He enjoyed consecutive victories at the 24 Hours of Le Mans and the FIA World Endurance Championship in 2018-2019, enhancing his already impressive motorsport legacy.
-Alonso then made his return to F1 in 2021, joining the Alpine team, where he competed for two seasons, finishing in 10th and 9th place respectively.
+Alonso then made his return to F1 in 2021, joining the Alpine team and competing for two seasons, finishing in 10th and 9th place, respectively.

-He is currently experiencing a remarkable comeback in the 2023 F1 World Championship by joining Aston Martin and once again, showcasing his top-notch performance.
+He is currently experiencing a remarkable comeback in the 2023 F1 World Championship after joining Aston Martin and, once again, showcasing his top-notch performance.

 Throughout his career, Alonso has demonstrated exceptional driving skills, consistency and racing techniques, and is, undoubtedly, one of the best racers in F1 history.